mohhit28/Face-Detection-Attendance-System-/README.md

 Real-Time Processing: Handles real-time video streams and recognition dynamically.

 This system provides a solid foundation for applications such as automated attendance systems and basic facial recognition solutions.
-Let me know if you'd like to refine or expand its functionality!